-Enter the weight lifted for 10 reps (lbs) and the number of reps performed in the exercise into the Calculator.
-The calculator will evaluate the 1RM from Brzycki Equation.
+Enter the weight lifted (in lb, kg, or g) and the number of reps performed into the Calculator.
+The calculator will evaluate the estimated 1RM using the Brzycki Equation.

 1RM from Brzycki Equation Formula